 Anxiety disorder is a complex beast that affects more than just your emotions.
 It’s seen primarily as an mood disorder, and while that is certainly true, anxiety has a strong mental and physiological component as well.
 This week, we’ll explore one of the questions everyone with anxiety has asked themselves at some point: why does anxiety disorder make you so tired?

 A lot of my days with anxiety disorder start something like this: I wake up, then ask myself why I stayed up so late (again) the night before.
 I’m sleep-deprived, my eyes are bleary, and my thoughts are a grey, swirling blob of worry.
-I have a powerful feeling I’m forgetting something, or a lot of things.
+I have a powerful feeling I’m forgetting something, or a lot of things (Reduce Morning Anxiety With These 5 Useful Tips).
 Then I groan loudly at the prospect of having to drag myself through another seemingly pointless day of my pathetic existence.
 This is often followed by a black wave of despair, and a strong desire to crawl back into bed — maybe forever.
 It is not easy to plan a day with anxiety disorder.

 We’re right in the midst of the holiday season, and lots of people are coping with holiday anxiety.
 During times like these, sometimes all we can do is hunker down and manage chronic anxiety symptoms by putting one foot in front of the other.
 During these times, I exist in terms of hours and minutes instead of days.
 Often, I exist moment by moment, sometimes, breath by breath.